seriouslysean/occasional-wotd/docs/technical.md

 - **Dictionary Validation**: Words must exist in configured dictionary service
 - **Format Validation**: Strict YYYYMMDD date format enforcement

+### Word List Endpoint
+A static JSON file is generated at `/words.json` containing an array of word names (strings only).
+Client-side features can fetch this list for random navigation or search without requiring a runtime API.

 ## Tools & CLI

 ### Unified Tool System